-If you do get an interview, go into your it knowing you almost never get as much time as you would like to tell your story.
+If you do get an interview, go into your it knowing you rarely get as much time as you would like to tell your story.
 You have to become an expert at telling it quickly.
-Practice your three talking points, so you can repeat them in 10 to 15 second sound bites for the news.
+Practice your three talking points so that you can repeat them in 10 to 15 second sound bites for the news.

-Interviews for newspapers and digital publications may feel more laid back because there is no camera in your face, but stick with three talking points in case the reporter’s editor shortens the story.
+Interviews for newspapers and digital publications may feel more laid back because there is no camera in your face but stick with three talking points if the reporter’s editor shortens the story.

 What happens when the news anchor strays off the topic in the middle of your live television news interview?
 Don’t be caught thinking, “Wait, what?”

 We talk to our public relations clients quite a bit about “the redirect.”
-Sometimes the news anchor is playing “gotcha,” and they are trying to make you play defense.
+Sometimes the news anchor is playing “gotcha,” They are trying to make you play defense.
 You must stay composed and deploy the redirect, always returning to your talking points.

 What happens when the anchor asks you an unfriendly question?
 You should acknowledge it for just a few seconds, and then, you guessed it, redirect back to your talking points.
 You say, “We are looking into that, and we will have that information soon, but what your viewers also need to know is…”